Divansh2025/Js_for_React/README.md

 # Essential JavaScript for React

 This repository contains key JavaScript concepts that are essential for working with React.
 It’s a beginner-friendly guide to understanding the JavaScript features used in React development.
+#### I'm Open to feedbacks and suggestions, any changes in this repo would be highly appreciated!

 > **Note:** The content here is compiled from various references,
 > order of the topics covered might be different.